Tiger Roll Profile

 |Born||Mar 14, 2010|

-Tiger Roll has won the Grand National on two occasions and is gunning for a third - but he has flat race pedigree and has battled adversity along the way...
+Tiger Roll has won the Grand National on two occasions and sadly retired before a crack at a third.
+A horse with flat race pedigree that battled adversity along the way.

 A horse of a lifetime, Tiger Roll was initially bred for flat racing but came with a serious spring in his step.